 - Planet Forward, Senior Correspondent

-- ABA Tort Trial and Insurance Practice Section Animal Law Committee – Wildlife Subcommittee Co-Chair
+- ABA Tort Trial and Insurance Practice Section Animal Law Committee, Co-Chair of the Wildlife Subcommittee

-- South Asian Bar Association of DC (pending DC Bar Admission)
+- South Asian Bar Association of DC, Member

 - Volunteer with DC Greens